San Francisco Rhinoplasty (Nose Surgery)

 Your Rhinoplasty Recovery in San Francisco, CA

 As the nasal bones are usually broken and reset, you should expect to have “black eyes” and some swelling of the face.
 These “black eyes” usually disappear after two to three weeks.
-As soon as the splint is removed you may apply light makeup to conceal them.
-Please remember that once the splint is removed from the bridge of your nose, there will be a significant degree of swelling still present in most cases, and this will not accurately reflect the true shape and size of your new nose.
+As soon as the splint is extracted you may apply light makeup to conceal them.
+Please remember that once the splint is extracted from the bridge of your nose, there will be a significant degree of swelling still present in most cases, and this will not accurately reflect the true shape and size of your new nose.

 The swelling will rapidly decrease in the following three to four weeks.
 However, it is important to remember that the final size and shape of your nose will not be known until the healing process has completed which may take up to several months.
 During the healing process, scar tissue will form underneath the skin of the nose, which will have a subtle effect on the final shape.